olivierroy/WindowsControl/README.md

 ## Development

-- `go build ./...` to ensure the project compiles.
+- `go build .` to ensure the project compiles.
-- `go test ./...` when you add tests.
 - Modify `listenAddr` in `main.go` if you need to expose the server on another interface/port.

 ## License